Civil Department & Family Division

 Family Self Help

-The Family Law Self-Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
-The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Legal Aid Bureau, Annapolis Office.
+The Family Law Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
+The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Maryland Center for Legal Assistance.
 They can be reached at 410-260-1392.

 The Family Division & Civil Departments handle all cases which are not criminal or juvenile.
 The cases include divorce, custody, child support, name changes, complaint for visitation, petitions to modify, petitions for contempt, petitions for domestic violence, emergency custody matters, civil appeals, medical malpractice, auto negligence, administrative agency appeals, workers' compensation, District Court appeals, District Court jury demands, breach of contract, , enrolling judgments and foreign decrees, change of name, and miscellaneous petitions to accomplish very specific acts.